is post is sponsored by HART Tools at Walmart, all opinions are 100% my own!

 We hung the middle row directly onto the center piece of moulding, so we could nail directly onto them.
 This HART 22OZ Nail Starter Steel Hammer.
 If you’ve never used a nail starting hammer before they are so cool!
 There is a small magnet piece in there and a spot for the nail to sit and you can literally put the nail in and hammer right into the wall and it will start it for you.
 So great if you only have one hand free while in the middle of a project.

 For the prints hanging off to the side, we used dry wall screws to add some extra support.

+You can read this post on the prints I choose for the gallery wall and where to get them!
 Once the prints are up, whip out that level and make sure everything is straight!